Celebrity Charades: AMC version

-The second (and most recent) version aired five episodes from June 20 to 24, 2005 on the AMC television network in America.
-The show stemmed from a private series of parties hosted by actor Chad Lowe and his wife, actress Hilary Swank.
+The second (and most recent) version aired five episodes from June 20 to 24, 2005 on the AMC television network in the United States.
+The show stemmed from a private series of parties hosted by actor Chad Lowe and his then-wife, actress Hilary Swank.

 Gameplay

 On the show, celebrity teams of five were sent into two separate rooms.
 In each round of play, a set of five movie titles to be guessed are predetermined by the producers.
 One person from each team is given the first title; then each must run to a section of the house where his/her teammates are waiting, then pantomime the title.
 The team member who guesses correctly subsequently runs to the central location where someone is waiting with the second answer to be guessed.
 This goes on for five answers.
 When all answers are guessed, the team must come up with the common theme that chains the answers together.
 The first team to do so wins the round.

 There is no prize awarded to the winner.
 Instead, all participants agreed to donate their appearance fee to a charity of their choice.